 My chapter, “The Unicorn as a Symbol for Christ in Medieval Culture,” is now forthcoming in Illuminating Jesus in the Middle Ages, ed.
-Jane Beal (Leiden: Brill, forthcoming 2019 or 2020).
+Jane Beal (Leiden: Brill, 2019).

 Analysis of “The Lady and the Unicorn” Tapestries